-What do the asterisks mean that I sometimes see on supplements?
+What do the asterisks mean that I sometimes see on dietary supplement labels?

 As asterisk can have various meanings on a supplement and food labels.
 For instance, it can signify that certain ingredients are organic or GMO-free or that particular nutrients have antioxidant properties.
 The most common use of the asterisk is to denote a disclaimer connected to the claim or nutrient that it immediately follows.
 That disclaimer is then printed somewhere else on the label.
-For instance, this Gaia supplement for adrenal health uses the asterisk on each of their label’s claims that takes consumers to their FDA disclaimer: *These Statements have not been evaluated by the Food and Drug Administration: This product is not intended to diagnose, treat, cure, or prevent any disease*, also printed on the bottle.
+For instance, this Gaia dietary supplement for adrenal health uses the asterisk on each of their label’s claims.
+That asterisk takes consumers to their FDA disclaimer: *These Statements have not been evaluated by the Food and Drug Administration: This product is not intended to diagnose, treat, cure, or prevent any disease* , also printed on the bottle.

 What is considered labeling?

 All marketing content is held to the same standards as what goes on the actual label of your product.
-That means your website, marketing materials and even social media posts need to stick to the claim guidelines of the FDA if you want to be within compliance.
-While the FDA might not find you, or a third party is likely to report you if you are making unsubstantiated claims on any of your advertising outlets, including social media.
+That means your website, marketing materials and even social media posts need to stick to the FDA claim guidelines.
+Or you will not to be within compliance.
+While the FDA might not find you, a third party is likely to report you if you are making unsubstantiated claims.
+This includes social media or any of your advertising outlets.

-Who can verify my supplement claims and make sure I am within compliance?
+Who can verify my dietary supplement claims and make sure my labels are within compliance?

-A bevy of law office specialize in reviewing dietary supplement claims, labels and all marketing content to ensure that your company is in in compliance with the FDA and the law.
+A bevy of law office specialize in reviewing dietary supplement claims, labels and all marketing content.
+To ensure that your company is in compliance with the FDA, it is advisable to have them review your content.
 A quick google search will likely take you a dozen websites, but here are two firms that we recommend;

 Morgan, Lewis & Bockius LLP